(see IMDB page )

 Along with being a featured dancer in both the Montreal Just For Laughs Festival & Montreal International Jazz Festival, over the years he has been in over 50 plays, musicals, and staged readings across Canada.
 Some notable productions include: A Raisin In The Sun (Black Theatre Workshop), Othello (Persephone Productions), The Tempest, The Mahalia Jackson Musical, Man of La Mancha, Glengarry Glen Ross (Segal Centre), the Canadian Premiere of David Mamet’s RACE (Theatre Yes), I AM I (Dancing Monkey), Urban Tales (Centaur Theatre), Andersen's Inkwell (Geordie Productions), The Mid-Life Crisis of Dionysus (Mainline Theatre), A Midsummer Night’s Dream, Much Ado About Nothing (Repercussion Theatre), and Sal Capone: The Lamentable Tragedy Of (Black Theatre Workshop/Urban Ink Productions).

-Tristan is an award-winning actor (the Gloria Mitchell-Aleong Award from Black Theatre Workshop) and a Dawson College Professional Theatre honours graduate.
+Tristan is an award-winning actor (Montreal English Theatre Award, Gloria Mitchell-Aleong Award) and a Dawson College Professional Theatre honours graduate.
 He is named after Tristan Rogers, who played Robert Scorpio on 'General Hospital' (Rogers was his mother's favourite actor), & he is the grandson of Rudolph Charles, who was one of the inventors of the musical instrument known as the Steel Pan (Steel Drum).

 Besides acting, Tristan is a Singer, Painter, Poet, Philosopher & Warrior Of The Light.

 He is a 2015/16 Ensemble member of Canada's National Arts Centre.